rizkiarm/grid-universe/docs/guides/gym_env.md

 - Vectorized envs:

-    - Use Gymnasium’s SyncVectorEnv/AsyncVectorEnv to run multiple instances.
-Ensure each one has its own seed and independent initial_state_fn kwargs.
+    - Use Gymnasium’s `SyncVectorEnv`/`AsyncVectorEnv` to run multiple instances.
+Ensure each one has its own seed and independent `initial_state_fn` kwargs.

 - RL libraries:

     - Stable-Baselines3: Works with Gymnasium compatibility wrappers.
-Ensure the observation is a Box; consider ImageOnlyWrapper above.
+Ensure the observation is a Box; consider `ImageOnlyWrapper` above.

     - CleanRL / RLlib: Similar considerations; ensure observation shape/dtype matches the algorithm’s expectations.

 ## Recording videos and logging

-- Because render(mode="texture") returns a PIL.Image, you can manually record frames and assemble a GIF or MP4.
+- Because `render(mode="texture")` returns a `PIL.Image`, you can manually record frames and assemble a GIF or MP4.

 Record frames: